 - delivers your results within 10 days.

-For more information on the paper-based tests, please read the TEEP candidate's handbook (PDF-249KB).
+For more information on the paper-based tests, please read the Face-to-face TEEP Candidate Handbook 2023.

 Who accepts the TEEP as an entry qualification?